SofiaPechkur/SofiaPechkur/README.md

 ## Hi everyone 👋

 My name is Sofia.

-Beginner Frontend developer, looking for my first job or internship in IT.
+Frontend developer with great potential.

 I want to join a powerful team of developers, bring value to the business and improve my skills, learn web development.